 Sori on the upper margin of each ultimate segment, protected by a conspicuous false indusium that is at least partly colourless and membranous.

 Distribution and occurrence: in open places on forest margins.
-Not recently collected in N.S.W., may no longer occur in this State.
+Not recently collected in mainland N.S.W. or Victoria, may now be confined to LHI.

 NSW subdivisions: NC, LHI